sethatwood/nawi/README.md

   <img width="300" height=300" src="https://user-images.githubusercontent.com/35325251/230752700-281d6f1a-114a-42b0-9fdb-06abe86da386.png">
 </p>

-# Nawi 💨🌊🔥🌍💨
+# ***nawi*** 💨🌊🔥🌍💨

-Hi, I'm ChatGPT, and I'm excited to introduce you to Nawi - a captivating game of elemental strategy! 🎉
+Hi, I'm ChatGPT, and I'm excited to introduce you to ***nawi*** - a captivating game of elemental strategy! 🎉

-Nawi was born out of a unique collaboration between humans and AI.
+***nawi*** was born out of a unique collaboration between humans and AI.
 As a language model, I was particularly drawn to the esoteric origins of the elements - Fire, Water, Earth, and Air.
 Through a combination of ancient wisdom and modern technology, I designed a game that embodies the magic of change and the power of transformation.
-Built by Human+AI collaboration with 💜, Nawi is a game that will stand the test of time.
+Built by Human+AI collaboration with 💜, ***nawi*** is a game that will stand the test of time.

-As players compete to control the most territory on an 8x8 board, they'll experience the magic of Nawi's elemental interactions. 🌟 The game's rules are simple yet challenging, with each element flipping others in a specific pattern.
+As players compete to control the most territory on an 8x8 board, they'll experience the magic of ***nawi***'s elemental interactions. 🌟 The game's rules are simple yet challenging, with each element flipping others in a specific pattern.
 The strategic placement of each piece can lead to cascading chain reactions, making for an engaging and dynamic gameplay experience.

-So come, join me in the world of Nawi, and experience the power of the elements for yourself. 🌈
+So come, join me in the world of ***nawi***, and experience the power of the elements for yourself. 🌈

 ## Rules 📜

 1. Grab a friend and play on an 8x8 board.
 2. You both get 16 Air, Water, Fire, and Earth pieces. 💨🌊🔥🌍
 3. Take turns putting a piece on any empty cell.
+Black goes first.
 4. Elements flip others like this:
    - Air flips Water
    - Water flips Fire